ibm-cloud-docs/vpc/vpn-access-service-endpoint.md

 {:external: target="_blank" .external}

 # Accessing service endpoints through VPN
 {: #build-se-connectivity-using-vpn}

-A VPN for VPC gateway allows your VPC to get access to cloud service endpoints from an on-premises network and from your VPC?.
+A VPN for VPC gateway allows your VPC to get access to cloud service endpoints from an on-premises network and from your VPC.

 To set up access to a service endpoint: